 NBA Playoffs Hawks-Bucks: Here's What Twitter Is Saying About The First Half

+The Atlanta Hawks and Milwaukee Bucks are at halftime of Game 2.

-The Atlanta Hawks and Milwaukee Bucks have finished the first half of Game 1 of the Eastern Conference Finals on Wednesday evening.
+The Atlanta Hawks trail the Milwaukee Bucks 77-45 at the end of the first half of Game 2 of the Eastern Conference Finals.

-The Bucks lead 59-54 in what has been a back and forth game between the two teams.
+Giannis Antetokounmpo has 17 points, seven rebounds and five assists, and Jrue Holiday has 19 points.

 Here is what Twitter is saying about the first half.

-The Bucks were 8-point favorites over the Atlanta Hawks for Game 1 in Milwaukee, according to FanDuel.
+The Bucks were 8.5-point favorites over the Atlanta Hawks for Game 2 in Milwaukee, according to FanDuel.

 Related stories on NBA basketball